 Path to Recovery

-The intake process insures you receive the best treatment for your needs.
+The intake process ensures you receive the best treatment for your needs.

-During intake, you will participate in an interview.
-The interview might involve questions about your substance abuse history, including which drugs you have abused in the past, how much and how often you use, and whether or not you have previously received any treatment for addiction.
+During intake, they will participate in an interview.
+The interview might involve questions about their substance abuse history, including which drugs they have abused in the past, how much and how often they use, and whether or not they have previously received any addiction treatment.

-You should also ask any questions you may have before choosing a particular rehab center.
-You will want to ensure that your treatment program
+If you’re suffering from addiction, you should also ask any questions you may have before choosing a particular rehab center.
+You will want to ensure that your treatment program:

-• Lasts the necessary length of time for your safe recovery, which, in most cases, is 90 days or longer (NIDA)
+• Lasts the necessary length of time for your safe recovery

 • Offers any additional amenities or accommodations you will require